This page includes information about:

-- Long-Term and Late Effects of Treatment for Childhood Leukemia or Lymphoma Facts - This fact sheet can help parents understand long-term and late effects of childhood blood cancers and provides guidance and resources for dealing with these treatment effects.
-(Also available in Spanish.)
-Click here to download or order a copy.
+- Beyond Treatment PFD - This chapter provides information about long-term and late effects of childhood cancer treatment to help parents understand theses effects and provides guidance and resources for dealing with these treatment effects.
+Click here to download or view a copy.

 - Pictures of My Journey Coloring Book- This coloring and activity book can help children ages 3 to 11 cope with the new people, situations and concerns that are part of the childhood cancer experience.
 Click here to download or order copies.